hyperledger/besu-docs/docs/Tutorials/Permissioning/Getting-Started-Onchain-Permissioning.md

 The following steps describe bootstrapping a permissioned network using a Hyperledger Besu node and a development server to run the permissioning management dapp.

-This tutorial configures permissioning on a [Clique proof of authority (PoA)] network.
+This tutorial configures permissioning on a [IBFT 2.0 proof of authority (PoA)] network.

 !!! note